dreedsanders/dreedsanders/README.md

 - 👋 Hi, I’m Donovan Sanders
 - 👀 I’m interested in creating reactive web pages and building relational databases.
-- 🌱 I’m currently learning React and SQL
+- 🌱 I’m currently learning React and Ruby on Rails
 - 💞️ I’m looking to collaborate on web pages that allow the user to freely move through the application
 - 📫 How to reach me
 - Email: dreedsanders@gmail.com